some-otter-thing/keepTheBoxGreen-api/README.md

 1. Ci/CD tool: Github Actions

 Azure provides its own Ci/CD tool Azure DevOps.
 Both Github Actions and Azure DevOps automatically build, test, publish, release, and deploy code.
-Also, they use the same YAML files and workflow steps.
+They use the same YAML files and workflow steps.
 One of the benefits of Azure is that Azure Pipelines can be easily used for any source control system, but GitHub Actions is for GitHub only.
+Azure has many additional features for Agile managemnet such as Kanban Bords, sprint planning and so on.
 Since we use Github as our source control, we wanted to keep consistent with implementation.
 Also, Azure Pipelines is suitable for private enterprise projects, but we want to keep our project public and visible for anyone who wants to contribute.

 2. Container registery: Docker Hub

 After researching different container registry options, we chose to try Docker Hub and Azure Container Registry.
 Azure Container Registry offers different plans, but even the basic one is not for free.
-So we proceed with a free option of <a href="https://hub.docker.com/repository/docker/irinabaeva/keeptheboxgreen-api-docker">Docker Hub.</a>.
+So I proceeded with a free option of <a href="https://hub.docker.com/repository/docker/irinabaeva/keeptheboxgreen-api-docker">Docker Hub</a> for API project.

 3. Web hosting service : Azure App Service